MLCarey321/agile2022/README.md

 Nullable Infrastructure Training
 ================================

 This example code is meant to be used as part of James Shore's training courses.
 It demonstrates his [Testing Without Mocks](https://www.jamesshore.com/v2/blog/2018/testing-without-mocks) patterns.
-It also several coding challenges that allow you to experience the Nullable Infrastructure Wrapper patterns for yourself.
+It also has several coding challenges that allow you to experience the Nullable Infrastructure Wrapper patterns for yourself.

 **Important**: Prior to starting the training course, make sure the code works on your machine, as follows: